The Red Lantern

 The Red Lantern is a 1919 American silent drama film starring Alla Nazimova, who plays dual roles, and directed by Albert Capellani.
 It is notable today for being Anna May Wong's screen debut.
 A single print survives in Europe with rumors of a copy at Gosfilmofond, Moscow.

 Plot

-As described in a film magazine, Mahlee (Nazimova) is a half-Chinese and half white woman, which makes her an outcast.
+As described in a film magazine, Mahlee is a half-Chinese and half white woman, which makes her an outcast.
 After her grandmother dies, she goes to a Christian mission in Peking where she is converted and becomes a missionary.
-There she falls in love with Andrew Templeton (Foss), the son of the mission leader Reverend Alex Templeton (Hall), but the son's admiration is tempered by her mixed race.
+There she falls in love with Andrew Templeton, the son of the mission leader Reverend Alex Templeton, but the son's admiration is tempered by her mixed race.
 Dr. Sam Wang lives at the mission as well but is secretly a Boxer leader.
 Dr. Wang loves Mahlee but she spurns his advances.